njgram18/DataViz_Final_Project/Classmates_Projects.md

 ##April 6th Tom
 Tom is working on an R package for covid around the world.
 It is a super cool project that allows people to do their own research about covid through his program.
 It was great to talk to him because I noticed that in his interactive map his labels were vertical.
 That has been something that I have been trying to do with my map but have not been able to find.
 Pretty impressive project from Tom though.

+##April 18th Zetterquist
+Emile is making a shiny app for a bunch of NHL hockey data.
+Overall the app looks really good but he just needs to clean things up.
+One of the things that he wants to do is limit some of the variables that are in one of his plots.
+Right now there are 156 variables and he thinks that a lot of them are not really applicable for his project.
+Additionally, he wants to make his interactive line graph show up in the teams color when the user hovers over it.